Swinney happy to see Brice play for David Cutcliffe at Duke

 “Yeah, it was great.
 We spent a lot of time talking together,” Swinney said.
 “I called David (Cutcliffe).
 We talked about what the options were and just making sure we get in the right situation, the right spot.
 I love Chase.
 He’s been amazing and to me.
 Graduation should create opportunities and options for young people.
 So, that’s just the way it is, and you know he’s put the work in.
 And he came to Clemson and he achieved what he came here to do.
 And the fact that he’s gotten his degree created some other opportunities.

 “It’s like any other senior, moving on when they’re moving on to a job or they’re moving on to the NFL.
 And what he did on the field here also created an opportunity for himself.
 It’s not like he’s some slug that nobody knows.
 This guy can play.
 I think he’s a pro, personally.
-I think he I think he’s a guy that’s gonna really have a great shot to play at the next level.”
+I think he’s a guy that’s gonna really have a great shot to play at the next level.”

 Swinney went on to say that Brice made the Clemson quarterback room the deepest in the league.